linode/docs/docs/kubernetes/how-to-deploy-istio-with-kubernetes/index.md

 prometheus               ClusterIP      10.108.217.19    <none>           9090/TCP                                                                                                                                     3m35s
 {{</ output >}}

-1. You can also see the pods that are running by using this command:
+1. You can also see the Pods that are running by using this command:

         kubectl get pods